Reduction (computability theory): Reductions stronger than Turing reducibility

 Many of these were introduced by Post (1944).
-Post was searching for a non-computable, computably enumerable set which the halting problem could not be Turing reduced to.
+Post was searching for a non-computable, computably enumerable set that the halting problem could not be Turing reduced to.
 As he could not construct such a set in 1944, he instead worked on the analogous problems for the various reducibilities that he introduced.
 These reducibilities have since been the subject of much research, and many relationships between them are known.

 Bounded reducibilities

 A bounded form of each of the above strong reducibilities can be defined.
 The most famous of these is bounded truth-table reduction, but there are also bounded Turing, bounded weak truth-table, and others.
 These first three are the most common ones and they are based on the number of queries.
 For example, a set $A$ is bounded truth-table reducible to $B$ if and only if the Turing machine $M$ computing $A$ relative to $B$ computes a list of up to $n$ numbers, queries $B$ on these numbers and then terminates for all possible oracle answers; the value $n$ is a constant independent of $x$.
 The difference between bounded weak truth-table and bounded Turing reduction is that in the first case, the up to $n$ queries have to be made at the same time while in the second case, the queries can be made one after the other.
 For that reason, there are cases where $A$ is bounded Turing reducible to $B$ but not weak truth-table reducible to $B$.